Contractors Inside IR35

 Contractors that they currently use had to change their way of operating.

 That was even though many of them were actually outside IR35 and could pass the CEST test.

 The major consultancies, who would benefit from the demise of the contracting profession, were advising them to do this.

-Contractors Inside IR35 in the Future
+Will All Contractors Be Inside IR35 in the Future

 They said it was too risky as contractors who passed the test now might be found to be caught by IR35 in the future if the rules changed.

 This is ridiculous – but risk averse Government department managers and major banks decided to take this advice.